Mrutyunjay01/healthisure/README.md

 ## Overview

-HealthClaim-Env places an RL agent in the role of a health insurance support specialist handling real-world member queries: benefit verification, prior authorization disputes, claim reviews, and multi-party coordination of benefits (COB).
+Healthisure places an RL agent in the role of a health insurance support specialist handling real-world member queries: benefit verification, prior authorization disputes, claim reviews, and multi-party coordination of benefits (COB).
 The environment is **stateful and reactive** — each agent action changes the episode state, triggers consequences, and earns a shaped reward signal.

 Key properties: